about me

 - PGDip Counselling Psychology

-- Clinical Training Child-Centred Play Therapy (Aus)
+- Child-Centred Play Therapy (Australia)

 Hello!
-I'm Adeline Chang (she/her)
+I'm Adeline (she/her).

 I’ve been in the same shoes:

 - “I don’t belong” – I felt constantly like my friends fit together in a way that I did not.
+My circle of friends cared for me, but I was prey to frequent insecurities about how much I really mattered.

 Working with kids in child-centred play therapy provides the opportunity to challenge unhealthy beliefs without needing to talk about them.
 Instead, we use the medium of play to process their feelings, needs, and experiences, and change these beliefs from the inside-out.